pepa65/stock/README.md

 [![GitHub](https://img.shields.io/github/license/pepa65/stock.svg)](LICENSE)
 [![run-ci](https://github.com/pepa65/stock/actions/workflows/ci.yml/badge.svg)](https://github.com/pepa65/stock/actions/workflows/ci.yml)

-# stock v0.1.1
+# stock v0.2.0
-**Monitor stock by scraping Google Finance**
+**Monitor exchange rate by scraping Google Finance**

-Follows a single stock on a specified exchange, monitors a bottom & top price and alerts (on Linux with notify-send) when the stock price goes outside of the range.
+Follows a single stock on a specified exchange or a currency exchange rate.
+Optionally monitors a bottom & top price and then alerts (on Linux with notify-send) when the price goes outside of the range.
-The Google Finance page for the stock + exchange is scraped (where some stocks are real-time, but some stocks can have a 15 minute delay!).
+The Google Finance page for the stock or the exchange rate is scraped.

 * Repo: <https://github.com/pepa65/stock>
-* Requires: libnotify-bin(notify-send)
+* Requires: libnotify-bin(notify-send)[for alerts]

 ## Install
 ### With golang installed